pboechat/ice40up5k_riscv/README.md

 ## Thanks

-Thanks to the developers of all the tools and cores used for this.
-In particular
+Thanks to:

+* Eric Brombaugh <ebrombaugh1@cox.net> for the original project!
-* Claire Wolf <clifford@clifford.at> for the picorv32 and icestorm, etc.
+* Claire Wolf <clifford@clifford.at> for picorv32, icestorm, etc.
-* Sylvain Munaut for working examples and assistance.
-* Dave Shah for knowing almost everything.